 For anglers that did not return logbooks we have no information on the fishing location (i.e. river system) nor the fishing methods used.
 Also, as the logbook returns are limited to positive catches the sample is truncated at zero and the average catch per angler in Table 1 is conditional on positive catch.
-The sample annual average catch per angler, conditional on positive catch is 3.08 (3.67) salmon.
-A histogram of catches is presented in Fig. 2.
+The sample annual average catch per angler, conditional on positive catch is 3.08 (std. err 3.67) salmon.
+A histogram of catches is presented in Figure 1.
 The maximum number of salmon caught by an angler using a single method in one river was 68 and with an annual bag limit of 10 fish almost all of these fish were released.
 The average catch across all anglers, including those with zero catch, is lower.
-To account for the fact that part of the population of anglers do not catch during the season the most common solution is to adopt a statistical model truncated at zero (Hilbe, 2011), which will be described in the next subsection.
 The most prolific fishing methods per angler in a single river are spinners and fly fishing (39% and 30% of the catch, respectively), followed by worms (22%) and shrimps (9%).
-Of the 4662 anglers in the dataset, 32% held an annual-all districts licence, 43% held an annual district-only licence, 18% held a 21-day licence, with the remaining 8% holding other licence types.
-Catch by single fishing method and single river system categorised by licence type and angler country of origin are also reported in Table 1.
+Of the 4662 anglers in the dataset 32% held a annual-all districts licence, 43% held an annual district-only licence, 18% held a 21-day licence, with the remaining 8% holding other licence types.
+Catch by single fishing method and single river system categorised by licence type and angler country of origin are also reported in 1.

 3.2.
-Statistical model
+Statistical Model